At the Mercy of the Common Noise: Blow-ups in a Conditional McKean--Vlasov Problem: From particles to the mean-field

 \subsection{Preliminary estimates}

+In this subsection we establish several important estimates concerning the behaviour of $L^N$, $\boldsymbol{\nu}^N$, and a tagged particle $X^{i,N}$ as $N\rightarrow \infty$.
+These estimates are then used to establish suitable tightness and continuity results in the next subsection.
+Throughout both subsections, and indeed for the remainder of the paper, we shall always be working on the premise that Assumption \ref{Assumptions} is satisfied.

 Due to our particular setup and the choice of topology in Section 3.2 below, the key prerequisite for tightness is sufficient control over the loss process $L^N$ near the initial time $t=0$.
 To achieve this, we need to exploit some control on the initial condition near the origin.
-The assumption $\nu_0( [0,x] )\leq\frac{1-\epsilon}{2}\alpha^{-1}x$ is by no means optimal, but it is already quite general (for $\rho=0$, \cite{DIRT_SPA,nadtochiy_shkolnikov_2017} assumes $\nu_0$ is supported away from the boundary) and it allows for an intuitive argument to control the loss of mass.
+The assumption $\nu_0( [0,x] )\leq\frac{1-\epsilon}{2}\alpha^{-1}x$ is by no means optimal, but it is already quite general (for example, for $\rho=0$, \cite{DIRT_SPA,nadtochiy_shkolnikov_2017} assumes $\nu_0$ is supported away from the boundary) and it allows for an intuitive argument to control the loss of mass.
 The point of the constant $c=\frac{1-\epsilon}{2}<1$ is that we can utilise $c<1-c$.
-Moreover, we rely on the fact that $\rho$ is bounded away from $1$, as we need to single out the contribution of the common noise and utilise the averaging of the independent Brownian motions in a law of large numbers argument. \begin{prop}[Initial control of the loss] The loss process, $L^{N}$, satisfies
+Moreover, we rely on the fact that $\rho(t)$ is bounded away from $1$, as we need to single out the contribution of the common noise and utilise the averaging of the independent Brownian motions in a law of large numbers argument. \begin{prop}[Initial control of the loss] Consider the sequence of loss processes $L^N$, for $N \geq 1$, as given by the unique solution to the particle system \eqref{eq:Particle_System} of size $N$ under Assumption \ref{Assumptions}.
+Then we have that